EX-VIVO STUDY TO DETERMINE THE EFFICACY OF A FORMULATION IN ELIMINATING EXCESS SALIVARY GLUCOSE IN DIABETIC SUBJECTS

 Table 1: Decrease of the salivary glucose in normal and diabetic subjects using MPE after 30, 60 and 120 seconds’ contact

 As we can observe, in the case of a standard glucose solution, we can eliminate almost all the quantity of glucose due to the presence of the MPE.
 On the other hand, this degradation of the excess of glucose is not total when the tests are carried out ex-vivo with saliva.
 Visibly, a certain quantity of the salivary glucose stays more or less constant in the saliva after the application of the MPE.
 That has to be due to an inhibitory effect due to the presence of other molecules in the saliva.
 Nevertheless, it is possible to eliminate the excess of glucose reaching a concentration similar to the level of the one existing in the normal subjects.

 Discussion and Conclusions

-It would be interesting to carry out other in vivo studies on Diabetic subjects to assess the activity of the complete formulation of the AnOxident product to see how the combination of ingredients acting at different levels in the mouth, can bring a general improvement in the oral health of the Diabetic subjects.
+It would be interesting to carry out other in vivo studies on diabetic subjects to assess the activity of the complete formulation of the AnOxident balance product to see how the combination of ingredients acting at different levels in the mouth, can bring a general improvement in the oral health of the diabetic subjects.